 In 2003, she recorded her first solo album in Mexico City, featuring unaccompanied violin works by Ysaÿe, Bach and Hindemith.
 She holds a Bachelor of Music degree from USC, where she studied with Alice Schoenfeld.
 She also received a Diploma of Virtuosity from the Conservatory of Lausanne and a Master of Music degree from the State University of New York at Stony Brook.

-Cheryl lives in Valencia with her family.
+Cheryl lives in Stevenson Ranch with her family.
 In her spare time she enjoys running, yoga, cooking and traveling.